-48 Years Ago: The Monkees Declare Their Independence on ‘Headquarters’
+How the Monkees Declared Their Independence on ‘Headquarters’

 All was not sunshine in early 1967 for the Monkees.
-Sure, their TV show was a huge hit and their second album, More of the Monkees, was a massive seller.
-But the band sought creative freedom, and they found it with their third record, Headquarters.
+Sure, their TV show was a huge hit and More of the Monkees, their second album, was a massive seller.
+But the band sought creative freedom, and they found it with the follow up Headquarters.

-Kirshner was fired and the lunatics took over the asylum, which in this case was a wonderful thing.
-The resulting album, Headquarters, not only stands as one of the crowning jewels in the Monkees catalog, but it’s also one of the finest albums by any band from the era.
+Kirshner was fired and the lunatics took over the asylum – which, in this case, was a wonderful thing.
+Headquarters, the resulting album, not only stands as one of the crowning jewels in the Monkees catalog, but it’s also one of the finest albums by any band from the era.
 It’s a true garage-band rock ‘n’ roll record from early 1967, before everything exploded into psychedelic bliss and confusion.
 It’s part folk-rock, part garage-rock, some pure pop, with a hint of psychedelia and a little country thrown in.

 Released the last week of May 1967, the album didn’t spawn any single in the U.S. But that didn’t stop the album from topping the chart.
-Though it was toppled from the No. 1 position the following week by the Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band, Headquarters would plant itself firmly at the No. 2 slot for nearly three months.
+It was summarily toppled from the No. 1 position the following week by the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band, however, though Headquarters would plant itself firmly at the No. 2 slot for nearly three months.

-The Monkees would go on to make more great records over the next couple of years, but this was really the end of an era in many ways.

-The times had definitely changed by the time the second season of the show was on the air, and the group’s teen appeal was no match for the brooding underground about to overtake the party.
-This is where the caterpillar became the butterfly.
+The Monkees went on to make more great records over the next couple of years, but this was really the end of an era.
+By the time the second season of their show was on the air, the zeitgeist had shifted.
+Their teen appeal was no match for the brooding underground about to overtake the party.
+Still, this is where the caterpillar became the butterfly.

 See the Top 100 Albums of the ’60s